sumyapp/goodcheck/README.md

 You can define pairs of patterns and messages.
 It checks your program and when it detects a piece of text matching with the defined patterns, it prints your message which tells your teammates why it should be revised and how.
 Some part of code reviewing process can be automated.
-Everything you have to do is to define the rules, pairs of patterns and messages, and nothing will bother you at all. 😆
+Everything you have to do is to define the rules, pairs of patterns and messages, and nothing will bother you. 😆

 ## Installation